 Michael W. Steinberg served as Assistant Chief of the Environmental Defense Section at the DOJ, where he supervised and handled litigation against the EPA under all of the federal environmental statutes.

 Energy (traditional, electric, nuclear, and renewables)

-Our Energy Practice represents clients before the Federal Energy Regulatory Commission (FERC), the Nuclear Regulatory Commission (NRC), the Commodity Futures Trading Commission (CFTC), the North American Electric Reliability Corporation (NERC), state public utility commissions, other federal and state agencies, and federal and state courts across the United States.
+Our Energy Practice represents clients before the Federal Energy Regulatory Commission (FERC), the Nuclear Regulatory Commission (NRC), the Commodity Futures Trading Commission (CFTC), the North American Electric Reliability Corporation, state public utility commissions, other federal and state agencies, and federal and state courts across the United States.
 We handle investigations and other regulatory compliance matters, strategic planning and corporate restructuring, complex and traditional debt and equity securities issuances, transmission access, energy marketing and trading, and ratemaking.
-We have also represented clients in high-level policy meetings with the U.S. Department of State, U.S. Department of Energy, and other agencies and assisted our clients with capitalizing on government funding programs through the American Recovery and Reinvestment Act of 2009.
+We have also represented clients in high-level policy meetings with the U.S. Department of State, U.S. Department of Energy, and other agencies and have assisted our clients with capitalizing on government funding programs through the American Recovery and Reinvestment Act of 2009.

-Stephen M. Spina represents electric utilities and other energy industry participants before the FERC on a variety of matters, including industry restructuring, audits and investigations, reliability compliance, transmission, and other regulatory issues under the Federal Power Act.
+Stephen M. Spina represents electric utilities and other energy industry participants before FERC on a variety of matters, including industry restructuring, audits and investigations, reliability compliance, transmission, and other regulatory issues under the Federal Power Act.

 Labor and employment, workforce relations, and compensation